mattcan/Docs/aspnet/security/2fa.rst

 --------------------------------

 - Open the *Views/Manage/Index.cshtml* Razor view file.
 - Uncomment the phone number markup which starts at

 	``@*@(Model.PhoneNumber ??
 "None")``

 - Uncomment the ``Model.TwoFactor`` markup which starts at

 	``@*@if (Model.TwoFactor)``

 - Comment out or remove the ``<p>There are no two-factor authentication providers configured.`` markup.

  The completed code is shown below:

  .. literalinclude:: 2fa/sample/WebSMS/src/WebSMS/Views/Manage/Index.cshtml
    :language: html
    :lines:  32-77
    :dedent: 8

-Login with two-factor authentication
+Log in with two-factor authentication
 ------------------------------------

 - Run the app and register a new user